telerik/xaml-docs/controls/radpdfviewer/getting-started.md

 {{endregion}}

->tipFor the whole configuration of a RadToolBar with all commands of the viewer, you can refer to [this article]({%slug radpdfviewer-wiring-ui%}) and you can find more information about the command descriptors  [here]({%slug radpdfviewer-command-descriptors%}).
+>tipFor the whole configuration of a RadToolBar with all commands of the viewer, you can refer to [this article]({%slug radpdfviewer-wiring-ui%}) and more information about the command descriptors is available [here]({%slug radpdfviewer-command-descriptors%}).

 ##

-Having configured __RadPdfViewer__ in this way, it is ready to use.
-Additional options, such as showing a PDF document when the viewer is loaded or binding the document, are described in the article [Showing a File]({%slug radpdfviewer-showing-a-file%}).
+Having configured __RadPdfViewer__ in this way, the control is ready to use.
+Additional options, such as showing a PDF document when the viewer is loaded or binding the document, are described in the [Showing a File article]({%slug radpdfviewer-showing-a-file%}).

 # See Also